huggingface/transformers/examples/research_projects/jax-projects/README.md

 ### Flax design philosophy in transformers

-This should explain a bit the philisophy of Flax/JAX in transformers and how it is different to PyTorch (no loss in the model, ...)

 This section will exaplain how flax models are implemented in Transformers and how the design differs from PyTorch.
-It will also explain how to use flax models and the training scripts.

 Let's first go over the differencec between Flax and PyTorch.